kercheval/GradleCMPlugin/README.md

 gradle file and will result in default behaviors (suggested).
 All plugin variables are accessed as described in the plugin specific sections below.

+Note:  If you apply the gradlecm plugin, you need not apply any of the following plugin as described in their quick summary sections.

 ##Build Info Plugin